microsoft/FLAML/website/docs/Use-Cases/Auto-Generation.md

 ### `AssistantAgent`

 `AssistantAgent` is an Agent class designed to act as an assistant by responding to user requests.
 It could write Python code (in a Python coding block) for a user to execute when a message (typically a description of a task that needs to be solved) is received.
-Under the hood, the Python code is written by LLM (more specifically GPT-3.5-turbo or GPT-4 from OpenAI).
+Under the hood, the Python code is written by LLM (e.g., GPT-4).

 ### `UserProxyAgent`
 `UserProxyAgent` is an Agent class that serves as a proxy for the human user.
 Upon receiving a message, the UserProxyAgent will either solicit the human user's input or prepare an automatically generated reply.
-The chosen action depends on the settings of the `human_input_mode`, `max_consecutive_auto_reply` defined when the `UserProxyAgent` instance is constructed, and whether a human user input is available.
+The chosen action depends on the settings of the `human_input_mode` and `max_consecutive_auto_reply` when the `UserProxyAgent` instance is constructed, and whether a human user input is available.

 Currently, the automatically generated reply is crafted based on automatic code execution.
 The `UserProxyAgent` triggers code execution automatically when it detects an executable code block in the received message and no human user input is provided.
 This capability allows for seamless and interactive user-agent communication, even when human input is not immediately available.